sjoks93/STEMS/README.md

 ```

 ## Documentation
-Documentation for Stream is underway!
+Documentation for STEMS is underway!